The Average Quantity System (AQS)

 About the Average Quantity System (AQS)

-The AQS applies a tolerance to the sample known as a ‘tolerable deficiency’.
+AQS applies a tolerance to the sample known as a ‘tolerable deficiency’.
 This is stated in Regulation 84C and is dependent on the actual net contents of the package under test.
 Packages are permitted to be equal to, or greater than, the stated quantity minus the tolerable deficiency specified in the regulations.

-Weights and Measures Regulations 1999 — Regulation 84C, Non-standard package(external link)
+Weights and Measures Regulations 1999 — Regulation 84C, Non-standard package(external link) — New Zealand Legislation

-The requirements of the AQS
+The requirements of AQS

 - The average quantity of a sample must not be less than the stated quantity marked on the packages.